UPPS 07.07.07 - Academic Progress for Students Seeking to Continue State Waiver and Exemption Awards

 completes a semester or term during which the person is not eligible for an exemption or waiver; and

-meets each requirement of Section 02.02 and has not exceeded the excess hours in Section 02.03 above.
+meets each requirement of Section 02.02 and has not exceeded the excess hours in Section 02.03.

-The definition of APWE will be published in official university electronic publications and will be communicated to all exemption and waiver applicants by the director of Student Business Services (SBS) or the Office of the University Registrar.
+The definition of APWE will be published in official university electronic publications and will be communicated to all exemption and waiver applicants by Student Business Services (SBS) or the Office of the University Registrar.

 The student will be notified by letter or email if he or she is no longer eligible to receive the exemption or waiver within 10 working days after the semester ends and grades are posted on the student’s academic transcript.

 Once a student is first notified (verbally or in writing) of his or her being ineligible for an exemption or waiver, the student has 15 working days to submit an appeal.
 If a student is denied an appeal at any level (with the exception of an appeal 3 which is the highest level) and wishes to appeal to the next level, the student must submit a written notice of appeal to the next level within 10 working days after receiving an oral or written notice of the decision at the previous level.

 a showing of a severe illness or other debilitating condition that could affect the student’s academic performance;

-an indication that the student is responsible for the care of a sick, injured, or needy person and that the student’s provision of care could affect the student’s academic performance;
+an indication that the student is responsible for the care of a sick or injured person and that the student’s provision of care could affect the student’s academic performance;

 any other cause considered acceptable by the university.

 student’s name, Texas State ID number, and email address;

 request for exemption or waiver appeal to be reinstated;